Mohammad Ali Jauhar

-Muhammad Ali Jauhar (10 December 1878 – 4 January 1931), was an Indian Muslim activist, prominent member of the All-India Muslim League, Indian National Congress, journalist and a poet, a leading figure of the Khilafat Movement and one of the founders of Jamia Millia Islamia.
+Muhammad Ali Jawhar (10 December 1878 – 4 January 1931) was an Indian politician and activist of the Indian independence movement.
+He was a co-founder of the All-India Muslim League and Jamia Millia Islamia.

-Jauhar was a member of the Aligarh Movement.
-He was elected to become the President of Indian National Congress party in 1923 and it lasted only for a few months.
-He was also one of the founders and 14th president of the All-India Muslim League.
+Born into an anti-colonial family, Jawhar was a member of the Aligarh movement.
+He was elected president of the Indian National Congress in 1923, but his tenure lasted only a few months owing to disagreements with the organization—particularly with Gandhi—over the abrupt ending of the Non-Cooperation Movement.
+In the following years, he ended up being antithetical to it and accused Gandhi and Motilal Nehru of succumbing to the appeasement of Hindus as they regarded Muslims “the minorities” in India and refused to accommodate Muslim demands in the political representation.
+Being one of the founders, esteemed member and 10th president of the All-India Muslim League, he represented the party in the first round-table conference held in London.

+Indian Muslim freedom activist, one of the founders of All-India Muslim League, a pre-eminent member of Indian National Congress, journalist and a poet, a leading figure of the Khilafat Movement and one of the founders of Jamia Millia Islamia.

 Early life and career

-Mohammad Ali was born in 1878 in Najibabad, Rampur State.
-He was born to a rich family belonging to the Yusufzai clan.
+Muhammad Ali was born in 1878 at Rampur in North-Western Provinces, British India.
+He was born to a wealthy family with roots in the city of Najibabad.
 His father, Abdul Ali Khan, died when he was five years old.
-His brothers were Shaukat, who became a leader of the Khilafat Movement, and Zulfiqar.
-His mother Abadi Begum (1852–1924), affectionately known as Bi Amman, inspired her sons to take up the mantle of the struggle for freedom from Colonial rule.
-To this end, was adamant that her sons were properly educated.
+His brothers were Shaukat Ali, who became a leader of the Khilafat Movement, and Zulfiqar Ali.
+His mother Abadi Begum (1852 – 1924), affectionately known as 'Bi Amman', inspired her sons to take up the mantle of the struggle for freedom from the British colonial rule.
+To this end, she was adamant that her sons were properly educated.
+Due to the efforts, determination and sacrifice of their mother, he and his brothers were able to get a good quality education.

-Despite the early death of his father, Jauhar attended Aligarh Muslim University and the Allahabad University, in 1898, Lincoln College, Oxford, studying modern history.
+Despite the early death of his father, Jawhar attended Aligarh Muslim University and the Allahabad University, eventually moving to England in 1898, attending Lincoln College, Oxford to study modern history.

 Upon his return to India, he served as education director for the Rampur state, and later joined the Baroda civil service.
 He became a writer and an orator of the first magnitude and a farsighted political leader, writing articles in major British and Indian newspapers like The Times, London, The Manchester Guardian and The Observer.
 He launched the English weekly The Comrade in 1911 in Calcutta.
-It quickly gained circulation and influence.
+It quickly gained circulation and influence internationally.
 He moved to Delhi in 1912 and there he launched an Urdu-language daily newspaper Hamdard in 1913.
 He married Amjadi Bano Begum (c.
 1886–1947) in 1902.
 Amjadi Begum was actively involved in the national and Khilafat movement.

-Jauhar worked hard to expand the Aligarh Muslim University, then known as the Muhammadan Anglo-Oriental College, and was one of the co-founders of the Jamia Millia Islamia in 1920, which was later moved to Delhi.
+Jawhar worked hard to expand the Aligarh Muslim University, then known as the Muhammadan Anglo-Oriental College, and was one of the co-founders of the Jamia Millia Islamia in 1920, which was later moved to Delhi.